Actually, it's been very nice this morning because usually when it's cold around here, it's because we've had a clear night.

 And so, and then you have a central pivot point and this thing that runs around the spiral in a circle that actually generates it all.

-The you know, space probe from far distant galaxy um, you know, SWI9, whatever it was.
+The space probe from far distant galaxy SWI9, whatever it was.

-Uh anyway, though, so asymmetric appears to generate the most torque, and that and so that would tend to go towards the idea of you know being our diesel motor of magnet motors, and might be better to uh power the gen set here.
+And so that would tend to go towards the idea of being our diesel motor of magnet motors and might be better to power the gen set here.

-The other, the closed and the open set, uh the clamshell and the other considerations on these can generate vast quantities of speed, but very little torque, very little power in there because it'll jam instantly as soon as you put any kind of torque on it between two magnets, basically, trapped between the the pull of the next one and the anti pull of the you know, dropping off on the on the other.
+The other, the closed and the open set, the clamshell and the other considerations on these can generate vast quantities of speed, but very little torque, very little power in there because it'll jam instantly as soon as you put any kind of torque on it between two magnets, basically trapped between the pull of the next one and the anti-pull of the, you know, dropping off on the other.

 Hasselback arrays are a way of making a magnetic structure where you do strong, weak side, strong, weak side, strong, weak side, and so on, alternating the poles as you go along.